 Catching a decent wave off the coast of Falmouth is actually pretty tricky due to its position.
 But if you sign up to a surf session or course with a mobile surf school, they’ll pick you up at Falmouth, take you to the best surfing spots, and bring you back again.
 Falmouth Surf School is one of the most well-known.

 Falmouth’s coastline is prime territory for outdoor pursuits, and you can pick from a long list of them at Elemental UK.
 This adventure centre at Falmouth’s Swanpool Beach offers everything from bouldering and powerboating, to coasteering and sailing.
 Not one for couch potatoes.

 Falmouth: getting around

 Getting to Falmouth is nice and easy with megabus.
-Book coach travel and you can expect things like free WiFi for the journey, and a 20kg luggage allowance for all your essential items.
+Book coach travel and you can usually expect things like free WiFi* for the journey, and a 20kg luggage allowance for all your essential items.
 There’s more about what’s included on our onboard facilities page.